nvb-uy/Prominent/PACK_CHANGELOG.md

 **3.0.7 - Unholy Death Knights**

 This update introduces a new class with new weapons, armors and its own skill book; the Unholy Death Knight.
 Become a plaguebringer, use abilities that bring diseases to your victims and spread them to multiple targets.

+This update also introduces two new armor sets for Frost Death Knights, and two more for Unholy Death Knights!

 You might be confused about the balance changes, so please [check the newest blog post for more information](LINKHERE), it's a bit complex.